Scroll to top

 Frequently Asked Questions

-Mombasa carries a higher terrorism threat than Nairobi specifically due to the Kenya coast’s documented history of Al-Shabaab attacks and the proximity to Somalia.
-The criminal risk profile is also elevated.
-Nairobi’s security infrastructure is more developed.
+Mombasa carries a higher terrorism threat than Nairobi because of the Kenya coast’s documented history of Al-Shabaab attacks and the proximity to Somalia.
+The criminal risk profile is also elevated, and security infrastructure is less developed than in Nairobi.
 Mombasa requires a higher baseline security response than Nairobi for equivalent principal profiles.
+If a visit requires travel along the north coast road, a specific route assessment is needed.

-The Kenya Ports Authority operates security within the port perimeter.
-Business visits to port facilities proceed under KPA security control, which provides a managed environment.
+The Kenya Ports Authority operates security within the port perimeter, which provides a managed environment for most business meetings within port facilities.
 The risk increases significantly outside the port perimeter.
-Pre-arranged vetted transport for arrival and departure is essential.
+Pre-arranged vetted transport for all arrivals and departures is essential, and no unaccompanied movement on foot in the port approach areas is appropriate.

-Major coastal resorts in Mombasa and Diani operate their own security, including perimeter control and security personnel.
-This varies significantly in quality.
+Major coastal resorts in Mombasa and Diani operate their own perimeter security and security personnel, but quality varies significantly.
 Independent verification of venue security measures is appropriate for HNWI clients or corporate functions at coastal locations.
+Do not rely on resort security as a substitute for a professional assessment of the current coastal threat level.

 Get in Touch